(this can be easily printed in A5 Booklet Form through printer settings: A4, back-to-back, leaflet format)

-At some point in their travels, their companion Eluned Prys (who was with them in Washington) had taken a separate path – with a fascinating development from the diary…!
+At some point in their travels, their companion Elined Prys (who had last been with them in Washington) had taken a separate path – with a fascinating development from the diary…

-On their return to New York, from Wednesday 19th March 1924, they reconnected with their colleagues from the National American Women Suffrage Association
+On their return to New York, from Wednesday 19th March 1924, they reconnected with their colleagues from the League of Women Voters .

-Mrs (Ruth) Morgan spoke of messages which should be sent by women of America to Women of Wales in reply to their message.
-These replies were (to be) provided for the Annual Meeting of the Welsh Council of the League of Nations Union – in Whit week. (view here the reply as it was published in Wales).
+Miss (Ruth) Morgan spoke of messages which should be sent by women of America to Women of Wales in reply to their message.
+These replies were (to be) provided for the Annual Meeting of the Welsh Council of the League of Nations Union – in Whit week. (view here (and RH) the reply as it was published in Wales).

 In the morning we went down to White Star Offices and got our tickets stamped (for the RMS Olympic).
 After a very nice lunch, French looking, we four and Mr Schang, the best man, went in a taxi to the Welsh Chapel 120th Street.
-(Leila) Megane dressed in a covent courting costume, light fawn with felt hat to match.
-(Megane got the flowers meant for Eluned).
-Rev Jospeh Evans performed the ceremony in Welsh, and I gave the bride away.
-There were a few spectators – including Mr and Mrs Mrs Hughes, and Mrs Cobinga Bright and her little girl.
+(Leila) Megane dressed in a ‘couvert coutoure’ costume, light fawn with felt hat to match.
+(Megane got the flowers meant for Elined).
+Rev Joseph Evans performed the ceremony in Welsh, and I gave the bride away.
+There were a few spectators – including Mr and Mrs Hughes, and Mrs Cobina Wright and her little girl.
 At 5.30pm the bride and groom arrived and we had a sumptuous dinner.

-We then all went along to the Welsh Church where a reception had been arranged in our honour – Dr Keigwhi Dr Keigwhi presided the Minister of one of the Presbyterian Churches in New York – Addresses of welcome were delivered by Rev. Josepth Evans on behalf of the Welsh Churches of the city, by ladies representing different societies.
-I spoke for about 25 minutes, giving the message.
+We then all went along to the Welsh Church where a reception had been arranged in our honour – Dr Keigwin presided the Minister of one of the Presbyterian Churches in New York – Addresses of welcome were delivered by Rev. Joseph Evans on behalf of the Welsh Churches of the city, by ladies representing different societies.
+I spoke for about 25 minutes, giving ‘the message’.

 This was Annie’s final ‘peace message’ from the women of Wales to the women of America, at the completion of their tour of the States; and the following morning they set sail for the 7 day voyage home to Liverpool, on the RMS Olympic, sister ship to the Titanic.